 Use our interactive map to see:

 - the average cost of a first time buyer (FTB) home in your local authority

 - the household income required to get a mortgage

-- the average type of property that first time buyers enquire about on Zoopla
+- the average type of property first time buyers enquire about on Zoopla

-This is the surprisingly hefty average deposit put down by first time buyers, according to UK Finance, which represents the nation’s mortgage lenders.
+This is the average deposit put down by first time buyers, according to UK Finance, which represents the nation’s mortgage lenders.
 It compares to just 9% in the mid-1990s.

-This rather staggering salary is what you’d need to show a mortgage lender to buy an average two-bedroom property in London, according to our calculations.
+This is the salary you’d need to show a mortgage lender in order to buy an average two-bedroom property in London, according to our calculations.